rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/354_view-deployment-logs.md

   4. Click on **View logs**, to see the build logs.

   5. Build logs are displayed in the logging area (terminal-like window).
-You may

-     scroll up to view the starting logs of the log stream.
+To follow the displayed logs, click **Follow** toggle button.

   Once all of the build logs are generated, the status indicator greys out and you'll see a **Logs streaming ended** status (top left corner of the terminal